 There’s one critical aspect to coding that I learned very little about in school- the software development process.
 This includes how to work with text editors, code repositories, and bug tracking systems.
 These are the backbone of every successful software project, yet it’s typically learned entirely on the job.
 One of the key pieces of the software development puzzle is using an effective text editor or IDE.
 Although many utilize more advanced text editors, I recall in class more than a few people that coded in the ever reliable Windows Notepad.
 Although it gets the job done, it’s like making engineering computations with an abacus.
 It’s just not the right tool for the job.

-Basic4android (found at basic4ppc.com) is an IDE designed specifically and solely for android mobile application development.
-It is a language similar to the ever popular Visial Basic, and also provides additional support for objects.
+Basic4android (found at basic4ppc.com) is an IDE designed specifically and solely for Android mobile application development.
+It uses a language similar to the ever popular Visual Basic, and also provides additional support for objects.
 It comes with a fully featured GUI designer which supports multiple screens and orientations.
-Once your programs are compiled, they are ready to be deployed on android, requiring no other run time dependencies.
+Once your programs are compiled, they are ready to be deployed on Android, requiring no other run time dependencies.
 Here are just a few examples of the IDE in action as well as the screen shots of the end result.

 Basic4android comes with an impressive list of features.
 One of my favorites is that you don’t need to write any XML code.
 It also comes with a complete set of libraries which provide components to include GPS, animations, camera access, text to speech, voice recognition, and many more.
 Complete documentation can be found here.